 Hiking and mountain trails, continuous path, little to moderately steep (T1-T2).
 Some surefootedness required.

-Easy - active!
-Light tours with some effort and a sweat on the brow from time to time.
+Enjoying sporty activity in nature!
+Tour with some effort and a sweat on the brow from time to time.
 Do regular sport in preparation.

 Hiking time without rests up to 4 hrs, up to approx. 700 m altitude difference.

 11.00 AM Sils/Segel Maria (Busankunft 10.43 AM Sils/Segel Maria, Maria)

 approx. 4.30 PM Uhr Scuol train station

 Day 1 Welcome to the Engadine, surrounded by this unique mountain world, the vastness and the special light.
 After the welcome, you start "backwards" on the Via Engiadina towards Maloja.
 A first highlight awaits you in Plaz, namely the incredible view over the Upper Engadine lakes with the Bernina massif in the background.
 Hike with the sun towards the southwest, visit the Grevasalvas Majensäss, where the Heidi film was shot in 1978, and then reach Maloja.
 Here, the Engadine borders on Bergell, which forms the connection with Italy.
 Since time immemorial, the Maloja Pass has been an important trade route and the influence of Lombardy and the whole of Italy continues to influence the culture in the Engadine to this day.
 Now the boat is waiting and we take a leisurely ride back to the Nitzsche village in Sils.
 (Walking time without rests: 3 h, distance: 9.7 km, ascent/descent: 425/430 meters).